- Jaw-dropping value

 O2 offers the phone on its Pay & Go non-contract plan for £99.99, Vodafone for £100.
 Alternatively, Phones4U sells the Moto G on the T-Mobile, Orange, Virgin and Vodafone networks for £100 – with a bit of top-up needed.

 The normal SIM-free price for the phone is £114.
 If you’re willing to pay that bit extra you can even buy it direct from Amazon.
-This is for the 8GB version of the phone – if you’re into your games or want to use the phone to play music or video, you should seriously consider spending a bit extra on the 16GB version.
-8GB doesn’t go far and there's no SD card slot.
+This is for the 8GB version of the phone – if you’re into your games or want to use the phone to play music or video, you should seriously consider spending a bit extra on the 16GB version or opting for the new Moto G 4G for around £150.
+8GB doesn’t go far and there's no SD card slot in the normal Moto G, the 4G version does come with one though.

 Now that we’ve tried all the top new phones of 2014, the Galaxy S5, the HTC One M8 and Xperia Z2, we thought we’d take a closer look at what you really lose out on here.
 It really has no serious competition at its own price, but what can you get if you pay a lot more?